Warning: Contains spoilers for Dexter, The Tudors, Jericho, Supernatural, Smallville, Heroes, Prison Break and others.

 The Walking Dead.
 Watched: Six seasons.
 The series often borders the insanely stupid and boring, with almost non-existent character arcs and the misperception that characters talking endlessly about the same stupid stuff for four seasons in a row would make up for that.
 Unfortunately, the show is also bound to moments of great fun and excitement, especially if the zombies finally do show up and "the group" (how I hate that term) stops the stupid talk for just a second to split some zombie heads.
 This, however, doesn't enable me to overlook the increasingly fascist and nihilistic undertones and the sheer unpleasantness of it all, rubbing in the misery constantly and without any point.
 I despise this thing by now.

 True Blood.
-First five seasons.
+Watched: First five seasons.
 In the first version of this article, back in the day, True Blood was in my list of good series, but that was before I had watched seasons 4 and 5.
 I stopped after 5, never even bothering for 6.
 In the beginning, it was interesting, but at some point, the show simply outstayed its welcome.
-The real trouble started with two plotlines: Lafayette being some witch-capacity and the whole Alcide-and-the-werewolves stuff.
+The real trouble started with two plotlines: Lafayette having some witch-capacity and the whole Alcide-and-the-werewolves stuff.
 Lafayette, like Jason, always had the function of an anchor in the madness of fantasy elements all around.
 At some point, everyone was able to do some magic stuff.
 Why?
 And Alcide certainly is the most uninspired addition to the main cast.
 As if the Bill vs. Erik struggle for Sookie wasn't tiresome already, we get a third member for the love story, but one that's so uninteresting that you grab your remote.
 But the show went totally haywire at the end of season 5, when, out of any sensible plotlines, they introduced Lillith as an harbinger of the apocalpyse to raise the stakes (heh) after Russel essentially eliminated any menace that derived from very old and powerful vampires.
 True Blood, there's a line between cool fantasy ideas and outright sillyness, and you not only crossed it, but jumped over it with both feet.

 |From the people who brought you "Sharknado".
 Seriously.|